 Garvin descendants visit cabin

-Leading the visitors was Charles Garvin, a doctor from St. Louis, who is the great-grandson of the original Colorado City Garvin.
-With him were his two sons, Michael and Willis, and their mother Margaret.
+Leading the visitors was Charles Garvin, a doctor from St. Louis, who is the great-grandson of James.
+With Charles were his two sons, Michael and Willis, and their mother Margaret.

 “They were amazed how important that cabin is to Old Colorado City and how much we had done to save and preserve it,” OCCHS Treasurer Dave Hughes said.